Glenwood High School (Illinois): Television programming

 Glenwood High School also offers news and sports coverage that goes under the name GCNN, which is short for Glenwood Cable News Network.
 This program was founded in 1984.
 Programs include the weekly sports show known as "The Rush" and daily news known as the "First Five".
 The network is also known for Live Sports, which include Football and Basketball.
 In early 2014 GCNN Coordinator, Ryan Bandy, announced his resignation after the calendar school year.
 The long lasting program came to a close in 2016 after low attendance numbers and district wide budget cuts.
-The program has attempted to make a recovery thanks to some amazing students with the new name GNN, Glenwood News Network.
+The program has attempted to make a recovery thanks to some students with the new name GNN, Glenwood News Network.